andresvargasr/services/README.md

 1. Clone this repo and install dependencies:
     ```bash
     pip install -r requirements.txt
     ```
+   Also run this to install vectorstore
+    ```bash
+     pip install --upgrade langchain langchain-community chromadb
+    ```

 2. Add your PDFs to the `/pdfs` folder.